n1ptune/cca_sec/README.md

     make rmm-db
     make kata-db

-    ##It is recommended to run using the CodeQL extension for VS Code.
+    //It is recommended to run using the CodeQL extension for VS Code. make linux-run
-    make linux-run
     make rmm-run
     make kata-run